cball/cball.me/source/content/go-code-spelunking.markdown

 ---
 Code Spelunking (a fancy way to say reading and understanding source code) is an great way to level up quickly.
 Think about it - your favorite open source library is a pool of knowledge from a talented community that has been improved over time.
 Learn from it!READMORE

 Let's look at two specific ways this can help you as a programmer.
-First, it can give you a proper way to structure a concept.
+First, it can give you a proper way to structure an unknown concept.
 Second, it can teach you ways to use your favorite language in ways you didn't think of.
 Let's look specifically at **adding configuration to a ruby gem**.

 ### Adding Configuration to a Ruby Gem